mapeditor/tiled/docs/reference/support-for-tmx-maps.rst

    single-layer and single-tileset example to load a map and its tileset in `D language <http://dlang.org/>`__.
 It also contains basic rendering logic using `DSFML <https://github.com/Jebbs/DSFML/>`__
+-  `dtiled <https://github.com/rcorre/dtiled>`__ can load JSON-formatted Tiled maps.
+It also provides general tilemap-related functions and algorithms.

 Go
 ~~